DomizianoScarcelli/spotify-recommender/slides.md

 </v-clicks>

 <!--
-Due to hardware limitations I couldn't work with the full dataset, so I sampled the 10% of it, and worked with 100k playlists.
-The total number of unique songs becomes around 600k, with 100k artists.
+Since I couldn't work with the full dataset because of hardware limitations, I sampled the 10% of it and worked with 100K playlists.
+The number of unique songs became around 680K with more than 100K artists.

-The aim of this project was to build different recommenders systems using pyspark in order to treat the data in a  distributed manner, and see how the performances kept up with the most advanced techniques by the winners of the challenge.
+The aim of the project was to build different recommender systems using `pyspark`, and trying to keep the data as distributed as possibile, and see how the performances kept up with the most advances methods used by the winners of the challenge.
 -->

 ---